remyCases/SpeedshardMoneyDungeon/README.md

 ## Description

 This mod encapsulate the functionalities around money gains and dungeon generation:

 - Contract reset and money are customizable
-- Room number, chest number and secret room chance are customizable for dungeon generation
+- Secret room chance are customizable for dungeon generation
 - Rare echant scrolls can now be found in distant dungeon boss chest
 - Gold multiplier for every npc
 - Fix the vanilla bug which prevent distant dungeons chests to generate a special reward

-Other functionalities can be found in [Speedshard_Core](https://github.com/remyCases/SpeedshardCore), [Speedshard_Sprint](https://github.com/remyCases/SpeedshardSprint), [Speedshard_Skinning](https://github.com/remyCases/SpeedshardSkinning) and [Speedshard_Stances](https://github.com/remyCases/SpeedshardStances).
+Other functionalities can be found in [Speedshard_Core](https://github.com/remyCases/SpeedshardCore), [Speedshard_Sprint](https://github.com/remyCases/SpeedshardSprint) and [Speedshard_Stances](https://github.com/remyCases/SpeedshardStances).

 ## Installation